edwinmarmolejos/ads-group-project-travel-x/README.md

 # User Journey
-After the user enters the program they will be asked to give the algorithm some inputs:
-1. User is welcomed "Hello welcome to TRAVELX , the perfect Itinerary Optimization App!"
+User is welcomed "Hello welcome to TRAVELX , the perfect Itinerary Optimization App!"

-2. A list of all the possible destinations is presented.
+A list of all the possible destinations is presented.

 - **Input #1**: What city would you like to visit?

-3. Algorithm prints "TRAVELX would like to ask you about your preferences to make the Right travel itinerary for you!"
+Algorithm prints "TRAVELX would like to ask you about your preferences to make the Right travel itinerary for you!"

 - **Input #2**: Would you like to tells us about your preferences? (yes or no)